Peterpiotr/siguren-documentation/docs/source/operation/recovery/backup-recovery-mode.rst

 This mode starts operating the way shown on :numref:`Principle of Backup/Recovery operation`.

-After reset of MotoSuiveur System, MS Controller checks for active Backup/Recovery mode request (:guilabel:`🔑 Backup/Recovery Off/On` is **ON**).
+After reset of MotoSuiveur® System, MS Controller checks for active Backup/Recovery mode request (:guilabel:`🔑 Backup/Recovery Off/On` is **ON**).
 If request is active 7–segment display shows |image041| :guilabel:`🟠 Backup/Recovery Mode` is iluminated and :doc:`automatic recovery engagement <../../operation/recovery/automatic-recovery-engagement>` start.

 Completion of **ENGAGEMENT** is indicated by :guilabel:`🟢 Recovery Engaged` indication lamp.
-If :guilabel:`🟢 Recovery Engaged` is not iluminated after first engagement, reset ot MotoSuiveur system is required.
+If :guilabel:`🟢 Recovery Engaged` is not iluminated after first engagement, reset ot MotoSuiveur® system is required.

 After succesfull engagement of MS-IRD follow steps for :doc:`recovery operation <../../operation/recovery/recovery-operation>`